zagic/lora_chain_network_node_ros_driver/README.md

 $sudo apt-get install ros-noetic-serial

+Only ROS1 noetic was varified.
+However, it may also work with melodic or kinetic.

 To test the driver, you need to start the ROS core and the driver_lora_chain_network_node

 $rosrun driver_lora_chain_network driver_lora_chain_network_node